nikb-de/SimpleDataLake/README.md

 ## Gold Layer
 This layer consists of final aggregate PARQUET "table" [weekly_business_aggregate](pysparkJobs/gold/WeeklyBusinessAggregate.py)

 Gold layer here is a Data Mart part.
-So we have fully denormalized structure which can be queried by BI tools.
+So we have fully denormalized aggregated structure which can be queried by BI tools.

 To run data pipeline for whole layer population do: